syne-tune/syne-tune/docs/source/tutorials/developer/new_searcher.rst

 Baselines and Benchmarking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-As shown in `this tutorial <../benchmarking/README.html>`__ and
+As shown in `this tutorial <../experimentation/README.html>`__ and
 `this tutorial <../odsc_tutorial/README.html>`__, a particularly convenient
-way to define and run experiments is using the code in :mod:`benchmarking`.
+way to define and run experiments is using the code in
-Once a new scheduler has a baseline wrapper, it is very easy to make it
+:mod:`syne_tune.experiments`.
+Once a new scheduler has a baseline wrapper, it
-available there: you just need to add a wrapper in
+is very easy to make it available there: you just need to add a wrapper in
-:mod:`benchmarking.commons.default_baselines`.
+:mod:`syne_tune.experiments.default_baselines`.
 For the ``REA`` example above,
 this is:

 .. code-block:: python